JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

   ```

  > In this case, only source code from the `commonMain` source set is compiled with the legacy metadata compiler.
 If you
- > use platform-specific code in `commonMain`, its compilation to legacy format will fail.
+ > use platform-specific code in `commonMain`, its compilation to the legacy format will fail.
  >
  {type="warning"}